johannschopplich/unlazy/docs/guide/index.md

 # What Is unlazy?

 unlazy is a universal lazy loading library leveraging native browser APIs.
-It's intended to be used with the (blurry) placeholder images or a [BlurHash](/placeholders/blurhash) alongside the native `loading="lazy"` attribute.
+It's intended to be used with inlined (blurry) placeholder images or a placeholder image representation like a [BlurHash](/placeholders/blurhash) or [ThumbHash](/placeholders/thumbhash) alongside the native `loading="lazy"` attribute.

 Images are initially rendered with blurry placeholders, giving the user an impression of the page layout and content.
 As the images enter the viewport, they are replaced with the full-quality versions, providing a smoother experience.
 This approach prioritizes the initial rendering of the page and improves the perceived performance for users, especially when the connection is slow or unstable.